Aayush716/Genotypic-and-Phenotypic-Correlation-Iin-Soyabean/README.md

 We also applied saliency map approach measure phenotype contribution for genome wide association study.
 The program is implemented using Keras2.0 and Tensorflow

+In my research, I transformed genotypic data for analysis and applied machine learning techniques, including Random Forest (RF), Support Vector Regression (SVR), and deep learning with a ResNet architecture.
+These methods were compared with statistical approaches to identify Quantitative Trait Loci (QTLs)—soybean SNPs potentially linked to key phenotypic traits like oil content.
+This combination of machine learning and statistical analysis offered valuable insights into genetic markers, contributing to advancements in agricultural genetics.

 ### Prerequisites

 Python packages are required,